 Refer to the scribe Quick Start Guide for additional details.

-A new version of the script with updated styling can also be invoked by adding "v2" to the formatting request; e.g.
+An older version of the script can also be invoked by adding "v1" to the formatting request; e.g.

 Displays an abbreviated list of commands.
 Due to "flood control" in IRC, this may be slow.